omarroth/marpa/README.md

 ## Limitations

-- Does not provide all parses of ambiguous input.
+- Does not currently allow user to access all parses of ambiguous input.
 - Several other important features of the [SLIF interface](https://metacpan.org/pod/distribution/Marpa-R2/pod/Scanless/DSL.pod), on which this one is based.

 ## Contributing